microsoftgraph/ios-objectivec-profile-picture-sample/Readme.md

 - Basic cropping of the profile picture
 - Uploading a newly cropped image as a profile picture in Office 365

-> Note: Try out the [Microsoft Graph App Registration Portal](https://graph.microsoft.io/en-us/app-registration) page which simplifies registration so you can get this sample running faster.
+> Note: Try out the [Application Registration Portal](https://apps.dev.microsoft.com) page which simplifies registration so you can get this sample running faster.

 ## Prerequisites